GoldenDog190/book_app/README.md

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
-The user must scaffold all necessary files, including for the EJS files, CSS, view file, js file, and public folder.
+Scaffold all necessary files, including for the EJS files, CSS, view file, js file, and public folder.
 Set up the server, and install express, superagent, dotenv, pg, method-override, and ejs.
 Also, put the esclintrc file, gitignore, and json files.

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->